 Tea, coffee and biscuits will be provided but participants should bring a packed lunch or use the venue cafes.

-Venues: Sudley House (Day 1) and World Museum (Day 2)
+Venues: World Museum (Day 1) and Sudley House (Day 2)

 Access: There are lifts between each of the floors in World Museum and Sudley House, and assistance dogs are permitted.
 The grounds of Sudley house are grassy and would be accessible to wheelchairs following dry conditions.